BootsnAll Feature Articles

 - Transformational Stories: Has travel had a major impact on your life?
 Do you have an inspirational story to tell that might help others take that leap of faith and get out on the road?
 Have you met someone extremely interesting and want to tell their story?
 We want to hear those stories.
 Here are some of our best and most successful transformational stories:

-- Point/Counterpoint Series: We are launching a new series in 2013 called Point/Counterpoint.
+- Point/Counterpoint Series: We plan to launch a new series in 2014 called Point/Counterpoint.

 - The idea is simple – on Monday, we publish a practical, how-to type of article – like an article about Travel Insurance on your round the world trip.
 Prior to publishing that article we would have two writers lined up to take different sides of the argument.